wittyCode/ts-orm-benchmark/src/drizzle/README.md

 possible and therefore automatically learning more about SQL.
 Somehow only the relations syntax is a bit weird to me, and I always needed to look it up.
 But maybe that's just me - and when you're used to it, it should definitely become more easy.

 I did not find a simple way to update multiple entities in a single transaction, but a few days ago on the official Drizzle docs a workaround/fix was provided by using [Upserts](https://orm.drizzle.team/learn/guides/upsert)

+With nested selects drizzle doesn't show you syntax errors, when you include the nested tables wrong.
+Write an integration test or print your query result on the first run to check if you did it right.